 Storage Room Procedures

-Snack Stand Procedures
+Concession Stand Procedures

 It is the Managers responsibility to schedule their team in the stand.
 It is also their responsibility to inform the parents that this is mandatory.
 Each team will have to staff the stand at least twice during the regular season, and once during the playoff season.
 Teams will be assigned during a time that their child’s team is playing.
 A schedule will be posted online and in the stand.